 Kaya’s exploration into the history of the Turkish cinema is fascinating.
 We are shown clips from many different films, that at first glance would make you laugh and joke about the production quality and storylines, but learning about the context in which these films were made, gives one an appreciation of the films that turned out.

 This should also give us a rethink to why we pay Hollywood actors millions of dollars when we use stunt doubles to perform their stunts for them.
 As we see in the documentary, Turkish actors did it all.
 The directors said, “We were asking regular actors to jump out of windows.
 Just jump.”
 The actors said, “We hit the real glass with our fists“ or “The dynamite didn’t detonate.
 The director told me to check it.”

 If you want to talk innovative, Hollywood should learn from the Turkish innovation that was happening during these times to help save some of those big budget blockbusters.
 The coolest thing I saw in this documentary was the innovation that the filmmakers had to make during the making of all these films.
 Dollies were made out scrap material, and instead of rails, there were soaps on the bottom of the legs and water was poured through so it would move with ease!
 Talk about not letting the conditions stop you from getting the job done.

 As you can imagine, all aspects of the production had to be innovative and soundtracks were borrowed from Hollywood.
-Even black-and-white film was colored and billed as new color film from Japan!
+The black-and-white film was colored and billed as a new color film from Japan!